News

 ESG Investor: Consultation on Measuring ‘Investor Contribution to Impact’ Launched

-The new project on measuring ‘investor contribution to impact’ is being led by Impact Frontiers and the Predistribution Initiative (PDI) a non-profit focused on investment structures that share more wealth with communities and workers.
-Impact Frontiers is the successor organisation to the Impact Management Project.
+The new project on measuring ‘investor contribution to impact’ is being led by Impact Frontiers and the Predistribution Initiative (PDI), a non-profit focused on investment structures that share more wealth with communities and workers.
 Delilah Rothenberg, Co-Founding Partner at PDI, said it had launched the project to address a gap in the impact investment market for investors.

 Learn More